 R22 refrigerant is no longer manufactured in North America.

-The cost of R22 is rising because of the reducing supply, and will not be obtainable for use at all by 2020.
+The cost of R22 is increasing because of the decreasing supply, and will no longer be obtainable for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

-If your air conditioner was produced after January 2010, the R22 refrigerant phase-out probably doesn’t apply to you.
+If your air conditioner was produced after January 2010, the R22 refrigerant phase-out probably won’t affect you.
 However, if your air conditioner was made before January 2010, you have a couple options:

-1) Invest in an upgraded, more environmentally-friendly system, which can use the approved air conditioner refrigerant.
+1) Invest in an upgraded, more environmentally-friendly system, which can use the approved AC refrigerant.

 2) Call an expert to replace the parts in your current air conditioner to help make it compatible with approved A/C refrigerant.
-However, this is not recommended because it could void your warranty(ies).
+However, this is not recommended because it could nullify your warranty(ies).

 READY TO BE DONE WITH IT?

-If you don’t want to have to worry about the trouble of your refrigerant being phased-out, or you don’t want to stress about the increasing costs of said refrigerant, or you just want to love the environment with a non-ozone destroying refrigerant, call Strogen's Service Experts today and we’ll come out and provide you a free in-home estimate on a new AC system, just in time for spring!
+If you don’t want to have to worry about the hassle of your refrigerant being phased-out, or you don’t want to stress about the rising costs of said refrigerant, or you just want to love the environment with a non-ozone destroying refrigerant, call Strogen's Service Experts today and we’ll come out and provide you a free in-home estimate on a new air conditioning system, just in time for spring!